mosleyit/Roo-Code/cline_docs/settings.md

 - The setting's value is properly synchronized between the webview and extension
 - The setting has a proper UI representation in the settings view
 - Test coverage is maintained for the new setting
+- The code follows the new modular architecture with proper separation of concerns